flaviotsf/flaviotsf.github.io/_posts/2012-01-01-Redirect-System.md

 inbound marketing in tools like Google Analytics and Coremetrics.

 The Redirect System still is a huge success.
-We have over 10,000 redirect links created and tons and tons of logs (almost 3,000,000 records)
+We have over 10,000 redirect links created and tons of logs (almost 3,000,000 records).